orkanylmz/toto-config-api/README.md

 - Memorystore (Redis)
 - Docker

-Our CloudSQL will not be publicly exposed, our Cloud Run instance connects to it using `cloudsqlproxy`
+Our CloudSQL and MemoryStore will not be publicly exposed so, Cloud Run instance connects to SQL by using `cloudsqlproxy` and to MemoryStore with custom `vpc` configuration

 When we commit and push our code to Cloud Source Repository, Cloud Build triggers and start building our docker image using `cloudbuild.yaml`, after success build, it will deploy it to Cloud Run.